 This article is an overview of the history of the colonial period of the present-day USA.
-Please see the forthcoming article on the History of Canada for the colonial history of that country.
+Another articles covers the history of the colonial period in Canada.

 The Spanish had long been in control of Mexico, and claimed a huge swathe of territory reaching from high into what is now the USA, by the time the first English colonies were being planted on the eastern seaboard of North America.
 At the same time, the French were installed along the banks of the St Lawrence river, and in Nova Scotia, in present-day Canada.